mayankBuwade/activity-tracker/readme.md

-This project was made by following the MERN stack cousrse by The Net Ninja I have modified features after completing the project _ added calendar:- User can add activities based on date _ edit feature:- User can edit past activities
+This project was made by following the MERN stack course by The Net Ninja I have modified features after completing the project _ User can add activities based on date
+_ User can see activites based on date
+_ User can edit past activities

 .env setup:-
 create a .env (dot env) file in backend directory and write